tomaski/klipper-motd/README.md

 ```
 If the size is wrong, you need to adjust the `--magnified` parameter.
 For images that are 1024px x 1024px the magnification of about `20` is good starting point.
 Smaller image sizes need lower magnification value.

-## Want to contribute?
-Contributions are always welcome!
-Please have a look at the awesome tutorial [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 ### Q: How to display the MoTD at-will?
 It is possible to output the MoTD contents at any time and not only on login.
 To do that, use following command
 ```bash